 - Heat cooking oil in a small pan.

 - Into the pan on low heat, add mustard seeds, and allow them to pop.
 Then add cumin seeds, curry leaves, dried red chilli, and a pinch of asafoetida (Don’t let it burn).
 Turn off the heat.

 - Pour tadka into dal palak and give it a good mix.

 - Enjoy hot dal palak with steamed rice and a dollop of ghee on top.

 - You can tweak the quantity of each ingredient as per your taste and preference.

 - You can also include other green leafy vegetables such as dill along with spinach.

-- Dal palak can be stored in refrigerator for 2 days.
+- Dal palak could be stored in the refrigerator for up to 2 days.

 Did you try this recipe?
 Let me know how you liked it! 🙂

 You can also tag your food recreations of this recipe on my Instagram @swaadista and using #SwaadistaRecipes